 But arguably the hero of the piece needed a little more attention...

-"The dog took the longest - we had to create him from scratch," reveals Cal.
+"The dog took the longest - we had to create him from scratch," said Cal.
 "The process of modelling and rigging took around eight days."

 With the main assets in place, it was time to add a bright colour palette, playful typography, and live action footage, again provided by Xero.